-What Causes Anal Cancer?The cause of any cancer in the body is mutation or damage to the cell’s DNA.
+Causes and Risk Factors for Anal CancerThe cause of any cancer in the body is mutation or damage to the cell’s DNA.
 What exactly triggers this change is unknown, but some factors may increase the risk of anal cancer.
 In several cases, the anal cancer develops without the presence of any risk factor.

 What Does Anal Cancer Feel Like?Anal cancer is the uncontrolled growth of cells in the tissues of the anus.
 The anus is the terminal part of the digestive tract.
 It is the channel through which the poop passes out of the body from the rectum (the last part of the large bowel) during a bowel movement.